ligato/site/content/architecture/lig-framework-overview.md

 ### VPP Agent Plugins

-The VPP Agent is composed of a set of VPP-specific plugins.
-Used in combination with cn-infra, CNFs and apps can be developed to interact with other services/microservices in a cloud-native environment.
+The VPP Agent includes VPP and Linux plugins for network configuration and visibility.
+CNFs and cloud-native network applications can be developed using VPP agent plugins to interact with other services/microservices in a cloud-native environment.

-{{< figure src="/images/ligato/ligato-framework-vpp-agent2-picture.svg" class="image-center figcaption"caption="VPP Agent Southbound Plugins" >}}
+{{< figure src="/images/ligato/components-ligato-framework-vpp-agent-SB-picture.svg" class="image-center figcaption"caption="" >}}

 ---